ghilbrae/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot_days-1.png)

-From these results, it seems that this subject is more active during
+From these results, it seems that this subject is more active during the weekends.